Additional Registration Policies

-The academic standing of each Evergreen student is carefully monitored to ensure the full development of his or her academic potential.
+The academic standing of each Evergreen student is carefully monitored to ensure the full development of their academic potential.

-Any student not making satisfactory academic progress, as defined below, is informed of his or her standing in the College and is advised accordingly.
+Any student not making satisfactory academic progress, as defined below, is informed of their standing in the College and is advised accordingly.
 NOTE: Financial aid recipients must also adhere to Financial Aid Satisfactory Academic Progress (SAP) Policies.

 Evaluation by faculty of student achievement formally occurs at the conclusion of programs, individual learning contracts, internships, and courses.
-In addition, any student in danger of receiving less than full credit will be notified in writing at mid-quarter by his or her faculty sponsor.
+In addition, any student in danger of receiving less than full credit will be notified in writing at mid-quarter by their faculty sponsor.

 A student making unsatisfactory academic progress shall receive an Academic Warning and may be required to take a Leave of Absence.

 A student who earns fewer than three-fourths (75%) of registered credits in two successive quarters shall receive an Academic Warning, issued by the Office of Enrollment Services.

 A student registered for six (6) quarter credit hours or more who receives no credit in any quarter shall receive an Academic Warning.

 Such warning will urge the student to seek academic advice or personal counseling from a member of the faculty or through one of the Learning Resource Centers such as the Quantitative & Symbolic Reasoning Center for assistance with math and science or the Writing Center to strengthen writing processes.